Last Updated on January 29, 2023 by Jim Ferri

 By Jim Ferri

 Unlike the big-name northern provinces of Italy such as Tuscany, Veneto, and Emilia Romagna, the southern province of Puglia – the heel of Italy’s boot – doesn’t attract crowds of travelers.
-It’s one of the top places to visit in Italy if you’re looking for a different Italian experience.
+Nevertheless, it’s one of the top places to visit in Italy, especially if you’re looking for a different Italian experience.
+And it’s quite an experiences since in Puglia you still feel you’re visiting Italy as it was 50 years ago.

 And, surprisingly, it’s really not that far from Rome either.
 Bari, the provincial capital in the middle of this Adriatic province, is only about 1¼ hours from Rome by air.
 Also only 4 hours by train and 5 hours by car to get to the heel of Italy.
 Rent a car and you can have a great road trip through the region.